-Apply for your National Provider Identifier (NPI) number!
+1. Apply for your National Provider Identifier (NPI) number!

 The NPI is a 10-digit number that all substance abuse treatment facilities must have in order to bill third-party payers.
 Your organization must have its own NPI number, and each staff number who delivers services must also have an NPI number.
-For more information, visit: https://www.cms.gov/nationalprovidentstand/

-To apply for your NPI online, visit: https://nppes.cms.hhs.gov/NPPES/StaticForward.do?forward=static.instructions
+For more information and to apply for your NPI number, visit: http://go.cms.gov/TBymoC

-Obtain forms required for billing third-party payers.
+2. Obtain forms required for billing third-party payers.

-When you bill third-party payers, you need to use standard forms: the CMS 1500, the HCFA 1500, or the UB-04.
+When you bill third-party payers, you need to use standard forms: the CMS 1500 or the HCFA 1500, or the UB-04.
 Commercial payers and Medicaid use these standard forms.
 Completing these forms properly will help ensure that you receive payment.
 A third-party payer may deny a claim if the form has missing or incorrect information.
 A missing birth date or social security number could result in an immediate denial of the claim.